rebryant/Chain-CUDD/README.md

 long, which is enough for most applications.
 When compiled for 32 bits, each index is 8 bits long, which really is not a good idea.

 The code here was created by editting the code for CUDD v2.5.1.
-Chain is enabled with compile-time constant USE_CHAINING.
-This value can have 3 levels:
+The chaining mode is set for a Dd manager using the function Cudd_SetChaining.
+There are 3 levels, defined by an enumerated type:

-0: Don't use chaining.
+CUDD_CHAIN_NONE: Don't use chaining.
 Reverts to standard BDD functionality (although underlying code has changed)

-1: Use chaining.
-This is the default

-2: Use chaining, but only when the Else child is a constant.
-This puts it closer to ZBDDs.
+CUDD_CHAIN_CONSTANT: Apply chain reduction only when Then child is constant.
+This puts it closer to ZDDs.
 Mainly of experimental interest.

-Changes required:
+CUDD_CHAIN_ALL: Apply chain reduction whenever possible.

+Changes required.
+Comment "Chaining Support" appears every place in code

 cudd.h: Revised node declaration

-cuddInter.h, cuddTable.c:
+cuddInt.h, cuddTable.c:

 Created separate function cuddUniqueInterChained.
 This one has a separate argument for the bindex.
 The exisiting cuddUniqueInter is kept to simplify code migration.
 It handles the case where bindex = index.

-cuddInter.h
+cuddInt.h:
 Created separate macro ddHash2 to hash two dds + two ints

+cuddBddIte.c:

+Implement revised versions of ITE, And, and XOR operations.
+Refactored code to improve its modularity.
+Different levels of chain compression implemented by function bddGenerateNode.